 Winter solstice begins today in the Northern Hemisphere.

 It’s the time of the year when the sun reaches its most southerly degree from the equator.
 Winter solstice marks the shortest day and the longest night of the year.

 I love the Winter solstice.
 To me, it is real New Year’s Eve.

 It’s the day every year where the universe calls us to rise out of the winter darkness into the daylight that a new spring is coming.
 It’s a unique chance to begin again.

 What do winter solstice celebrations have to do with big dreams?

-It’s a reminder that you can either begin a big dream journey or restart your big dream if you have stopped.
+It’s a reminder that you can either begin a big dream journey or restart your big dream.
 You can choose to leave your limiting thoughts and self-sabotaging ways behind as the days grow long again.
-Soon you will find yourself smiling at the spring flowers, enjoying the sounds of songbirds and the laughter of children as they play outdoors.
+Soon, you will find yourself smiling at the spring flowers, enjoying the sounds of songbirds and the laughter of children as they play outdoors.

 Each day is moving forward from today, the daylight increases by one minute.

-What will you do this year with one minute more?
+What will you do with one minute more?

 What if you spent just one minute each day focusing on what will improve your situation?
 What if you spend this time doing one small task that takes you closer to your big dream?
-I invite you to use this extra minute each day that the winter solstice brings about to work on your big dream.
+I invite you to use this extra minute each day the winter solstice welcomes starting today to work on a dream.

-In 30 days you’ll be 30 minutes ahead of where you are now.
-Imagine one gift that you can do each day for yourself–something small that stretches your lips into a smile so big that you breathe in pure joy.
+In 30 days, you’ll be 30 minutes ahead of where you are now.
+Imagine one gift you can do each day for yourself–something small that stretches your lips into a smile so big that you breathe in joy.

-Imagine if you practiced meditating over the 30 days too?
+Imagine if you practiced meditating over 30 days?